 Overall, I was so thrilled with how the refinished dresser looked in our home.
 It was truly quite a makeover.

-They offer tons of colors (and you can mix even more yourself), the paint is easy to work with, your painting projects and possibilities are endless, and most importantly, the paint is safe.
+Your painting projects and possibilities are endless, and most importantly, the paint is safe.
+What’s better than that?!